Human-Connection/Human-Connection/kubernetes/README.md

 # Usage with minikube

-assuming you installed the packages minikube and virtualbox here...
+assuming you installed the packages git, docker, minikube and virtualbox here...

 First of all start minikube on your machine:
 ```sh